 Gene therapy clinical trials

-Gene therapy clinical trial design can vary depending on the genetic disease, its prevalence and its orphan disease classification, the type of therapy, and the number of participants.
-To bring these medicines to patients in need as efficiently and safely as possible, gene therapy trials often combine early- and late-phase processes and involve a small number of patients.
+Gene therapy clinical trial design varies depending on the disease, its prevalence and orphan disease classification, the type of therapy, and the number of participants.
+To bring these medicines to patients as efficiently and safely as possible, gene therapy trials often combine early- and late-phase processes and involve a small number of patients.
 At present, gene therapy is a one-time treatment.
 Individuals are dosed then followed for three to five years to assess the long-term safety and overall impact on their health.

-In rare diseases, most patients do not live close to medical centers of excellence.
-As such, AskBio will help arrange and pay for their travel and design studies that allow for many assessments to occur at home
+In rare diseases, patients often do not live close to medical centers of excellence.
+As such, AskBio will help arrange and pay for their travel and design studies that allow for many assessments to occur at home.

 Our patients are our most important collaborators in the assessment of new treatments for serious diseases.
 As such, their safety is the first priority in all studies.